TimeleapLabs/unchained/quickstart.md

 installation instructions for your platform on the Node.js [official installation](https://nodejs.org/en/download/package-manager) page.

-## Install the Unchained Software
+## Install the Unchained Client

-The easiest way to get started is to install the Unchained software globally.
+The easiest way to get started is to install the Unchained client globally.
 On windows, run this command in CMD:

 ```bash